opensearch-project/sql/docs/dev/Pagination-v2.md

 Unresolved Query Plan for non-paged requests remains unchanged.

-To support initial page requests, the `QueryPlan` class has a new optional field `pageSize`.
+To support initial query requests, the `QueryPlan` class has a new optional field `pageSize`.

 ```mermaid
 classDiagram